kafuuma/Fast-food-challenge2/README.md

 ## project overview

 This is a fast food delivery application for a fast food restaurent created\
-during Andela Bootcamp check, for UI[HERE](https://kafuuma.github.io/FAST-FOOD-APP/)
+during Andela Bootcamp check, for UI [HERE](https://kafuuma.github.io/FAST-FOOD-APP/)
 ## project overview

 ## features